ARYAspecial/TourXpert/README.md

-# TourXpert - Travel and Tourism Management System
+# TourXpert - Tourism in Bihar

 ## Project Overview
 TourXpert is a Java-based Travel and Tourism Management System developed using NetBeans, MySQL Workbench, and JDBC.